-You can also read the newly updated list of requirements on the DfE website, though it doesn’t highlight the changes since the last update as we’ve listed them here.
+You can also read the newly updated list of school website requirements on the DfE website, though it doesn’t highlight the changes since the last update as we’ve listed them here.

 You can also review our blog post about the changes to statutory school website requirements which were made for 2017/18 in our blog post written at the time.

-Again, you might find our Free Ofsted and Statutory checklist handy as it pulls them all together into one place.
+Again, you might find our Free Ofsted & Statutory website checklist handy as it pulls them all together into one place.